-DINOSAURS Introductory course exploring the geological occurrence, mode of fossilization, evolutionary development, habits, and sudden extinction of the largest known

-MASS EXTINCTIONS AND GEOLOGY Catastrophic changes in plants and animals have occurred throughout earth history.
+- 121 Introductory course exploring the geological occurrence, mode of fossilization, evolutionary development, habits, and sudden extinction of the largest known land vertebrates. - MASS EXTINCTIONS AND GEOLOGY 1 credit Catastrophic changes in plants and animals have occurred throughout earth history.
 The causes of these extinctions have sparked debate which has enlivened the scientific world.

-INTERPRETING EARTH'S GEOLOGICAL HISTORY An introduction to geological techniques and reasoning used to develop theories and interpretations of earth history.
+122 - INTERPRETING EARTH'S GEOLOGICAL HISTORY 1 credit An introduction to geological techniques and reasoning used to develop theories and interpretations of earth history.
 Exercises allowing students to develop interpretations.

-PLATE TECTONICS: THE NEW GEOLOGY Plate tectonic theory is the solution to the origin of; the oceans and mountains, earthquakes and volcanoes, mineral deposits, and many other geological rid-

-EARTHQUAKES: WHY, WHERE AND WHEN?
+123 - PLATE TECTONICS: THE NEW GEOLOGY 1 credit Plate tectonic theory is the solution to the origin of; the oceans and mountains, earthquakes and volcanoes, mineral deposits, and many other geological riddles. - EARTHQUAKES: WHY, WHERE AND WHEN?

 Causes and effects of earthquakes, geological settings for earthquakes, seismic measurements, mechanical response of rock to stress, earthquake prediction and precautionary measures.

-NATURAL DISASTERS AND GEOLOGY 1 credit A study of the geologic setting and processes related to natural hazards such as landslides, floods, earthquakes, and volcanic eruptions.
+125 - NATURAL DISASTERS AND GEOLOGY 1 credit A study of the geologic setting and processes related to natural hazards such as landslides, floods, earthquakes, and volcanic eruptions.
+126

-THE ICE AGE AND OHIO 1 credit Introductory course covering the effects of the ice age on the geology, vegetation, fauna, and economy of Ohio.

-GEOLOGY OF OHIO 1 credit 128 Survey of Ohio's geologic setting and history, natural resources, landforms, and their significance in terms of human activity, from early settlement to future

-MEDICAL GEOLOGY 129 Abundance and distribution of trace elements in surface and groundwater, soils and rocks.
-The effects of trace elements to health through dose-response rela-

-130 GEOLOGIC RECORD OF CLIMATE CHANGE 1 credit Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate.

-GEOLOGY AND SOCIETY Discussion of how geology has influenced the growth of societies and how governmental regulation affects the development and exploitation of geological ciated with karst landscapes.

-GEMSTONES AND PRECIOUS METALS Introduction to minerals which form gemstones and precious metals.
-Topics to be covered include physical properties, geological occurrences and geographic locations of major deposits.

-CAVES AND REEFS Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones; environmental problems asso-

-HAZARDOUS AND NUCLEAR WASTE DISPOSAL Disposition of hazardous waste in secured landfill site.
-Geological factors which determine the selection of low level and high level radioactive waste.

-GEOLOGY OF ENERGY RESOURCES Topics include the origin of hydrocarbon and coal deposits, methods of petroleum exploration, global distribution of hydrocarbon resources.

-EARTH'S OCEANS 1 credit Introduction to the geological evolution of oceans and discussion of factors controlling ocean currents, tides and development of coastlines.

-EARTH'S ATMOSPHERE AND WEATHER Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather.
-Ohio weather

-PLANETARY GEOLOGY Solar system characteristics and formation; structure, composition and geology of terrestrial and Jovian planets and their satellites; comets, asteroids, meteorites and their relationship to earth.

-ENVIRONMENTAL GEOLOGY Analysis of geologic aspects of the human environment with emphasis on geologic hazards and environmental impact of society's demand for water, minerals, and energy.

-EXERCISES IN ENVIRONMENTAL GEOLOGY I 201 Prerequisite or corequisite: 3370:200.
+- 127 THE ICE AGE AND OHIO 1 credit Introductory course covering the effects of the ice age on the geology, vegetation, fauna, and economy of Ohio. - 128 GEOLOGY OF OHIO Survey of Ohio's geologic setting and history, natural resources, land-forms, and their significance in terms of human activity, from early settle-ment to future economy. - 129 MEDICAL GEOLOGY Abundance and distribution of trace elements in surface and groundwater, soils and rocks.
+The effects of trace elements to health through dose-response relationships. - GEOLOGIC RECORD OF CLIMATE CHANGE 130 Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate. - 131 GEOLOGY AND SOCIETY 1 credit Discussion of how geology has influenced the growth of societies and how governmental regulation affects the development and exploitation of geological resources. - 132 GEMSTONES AND PRECIOUS METALS Introduction to minerals which form gemstones and precious metals.
+Topics to be covered include physical properties, geological occurrences and geographic locations of major deposits. - CAVES AND REEFS 133 Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones; environmental problems associated with karst landscapes. - HAZARDOUS AND NUCLEAR WASTE DISPOSAL 134 1 credit Disposition of hazardous waste in secured landfill site.
+Geological factors which determine the selection of low level and high level radioactive - 135 GEOLOGY OF ENERGY RESOURCES Topics include the origin of hydrocarbon and coal deposits, methods of petroleum exploration, global distribution of hydrocarbon resources. - 136 EARTH'S OCEANS Introduction to the geological evolution of oceans and discussion of factors controlling ocean currents, tides and development of coastlines. - 137 EARTH'S ATMOSPHERE AND WEATHER Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather, Ohio weather. - 138 PLANETARY GEOLOGY Solar system characteristics and formation; structure, composition and geology of terrestrial and Jovian planets and their satellites; comets, asteroids, meteorites and their relationship to earth. - 200 ENVIRONMENTAL GEOLOGY 3 credits Analysis of geologic aspects of the human environment with emphasis on geologic hazards and environmental impact of society's demand for water, minerals, and energy. - EXERCISES IN ENVIRONMENTAL GEOLOGY I 1 credit Prerequisite or corequisite: 3370:200.
 Recognition, evaluation of environmental problems related to geology through field, laboratory exercises and demonstrations which apply concepts from 200.

-EXERCISES IN ENVIRONMENTAL GEOLOGY II Recognition and evaluation of environmental problems related to geology.
+201 - EXERCISES IN ENVIRONMENTAL GEOLOGY II 202 1 credit Recognition and evaluation of environmental problems related to geology.
 Continuation of 3370:201.